paddybyers/Webinos-Platform/pzpxmpp/readme.txt

 node pzpxmpp.js <jid> <password>

 2. To see if things are working.
-Connect with another XMPP client (for example PSI) to the same server with the same JID.

-When used PSI you can open the XMPP log and here you can see PSI discovering the pzpxmpp client and visa versa.
+Start a second client for the same jid (other resource).
+You can now see the client discovering the features of the other instance and vice versa.

 TODOs: